google/temporian/docs/src/user_guide.md

 ## ¿What is temporal data?

-For Temporian, temporal data is an **MMTS**.
-A Multivariate and Multi-index Time Sequence is an extension of multivariate time-series to non-uniform and hierarchically-structured data.
-A MMTS allows you to represent a time series, as well as other common time data such as transactions, logs, sparse events, asynchronous measurements, or hierarchical records.
-Temporian unifies all those representations into a powerful and concise framework.
+For Temporian, temporal data is a **multivariate and multi-index time sequence**: an extension of multivariate time-series to non-uniform and hierarchically-structured data.
+This allows for representing time series, but also other common time data such as transactions, logs, sparse events, asynchronous measurements, or hierarchical records.
+Temporian unifies all of those into a powerful and concise framework.

 <!-- TODO: add plot -->